kriskros09/kristopher-digital-space/src/knowledge/about.md

 - AI-powered chatbot using OpenAI and LangChain
 - Real-time collaboration platform using WebSocket
-- E-commerce platform with Next.js and Stripe
 - Mobile app with React Native and Expo
 - Authentication systems with Metamask and NextAuth.js

-## Collaboration
+## Team work

 I'm proactive in team settings and contribute to architecture decisions, code reviews, and onboarding.
-I value clean, async-friendly communication and enjoy mentoring and pair programming when needed.
+I value clean, async-friendly communication.

 ## Continuous Learning